 Jason Van Heukelum, Ed.D.
-Superintendent vanheukelum@wps.k12.va.us Tel.
-540.667.4253
+Superintendent

 Dear Winchester Public Schools Families:

 The Winchester Public Schools High School Program of Studies contains important information to help you understand the opportunities available for your middle and/or high school student.
 WPS offers a wide variety of academic, elective, and programmatic courses that meet the needs of all learners.
 Offering a wide array of courses and programs that students can choose from is an essential component of our commitment to helping students reach their goals.